KyrianOnwe/phase-2-horror-movie-database/README.md

 ## How to use:

-1. From a terminal, fork and clone this repo from MyRepoAddress.
+1. From a terminal, fork and clone this repo from https://github.com/KyrianOnwe/phase-2-horror-movie-database.
 2. Make sure that Port 3001 is available
 3. From the repo directory in the terminal, type `npm run server` [do not   include the single quotes if copying and pasting], press `ENTER` or `RETURN` on   the keyboard.
 4. Open a new terminal and navigate to the clone directory.